cdk-entest/aws-devops/readme.md

-# CloudWatch Monitoring and Alarm Notification for Lambda
+# CloudWatch Monitor and Alarm Notification for Lambda
 **20 FEB 2022**

-## What metrics to monitor?
+## Metrics to monitor
 This note show a basic example how to use CloudWatch to monitor a Lambda function and notify when number of invocation greater than X within several minutes.
 - CloudWatch metrics for a Lambda fuction
     - Number of invocation within 5 minutes (period)